knockout/knockout/documentation/computed-writable.md

     ko.applyBindings(new MyViewModel());
 {% endcapture %}
 {% capture live_example_view %}
-    <div>Enter bid price: <input data-bind="textInput: formattedPrice"/></div>
+    <div>Enter bid price: <input data-bind="value: formattedPrice"/></div>
     <div>(Raw value: <span data-bind="text: price"></span>)</div>
 {% endcapture %}
 {% include live-example-minimal.html %}

-Now, whenever the user enters a new price, the text box immediately updates to show it formatted with the currency symbol and two decimal places, no matter what format they entered the value in.
+Now, whenever the user enters a new price, the text box updates to show it formatted with the currency symbol and two decimal places, no matter what format they entered the value in.
 This gives a great user experience, because the user sees how the software has understood their data entry as a price.
-They know they can't enter more than two decimal places, because if they try to, the additional decimal places are immediately removed.
+They know they can't enter more than two decimal places, because if they try to, the additional decimal places are removed.
 Similarly, they can't enter negative values, because the `write` callback strips off any minus sign.

 ### Example 4: Filtering and validating user input